alicolville/Weight-Tracker/readme.txt

 	- document new legend position for chart
 	- edit text "Allow user to view via [wt-notes]" to include "and [wt]"
 	- new argument for wt-note: 'message-no-data', 'paging', 'notes-per-page'
+	- new arguments for user preference form 'show-delete-data'      => true, 'show-user-preferences' => true remove allow-delete-data from docs

 * Bug fix: Issue with -0lbs being displayed instead of 0lbs.
 * Bug fix: Time of message not displayed correctly.